akshayb72/speedreader/README.md

-An application that helps to read text at a steady speed
+A smiple application that helps to read text at a steady speed